LucasDower/ObjToSchematic/README.md

 </p>

 ## Usage
-You can either download the [latest release](https://github.com/LucasDower/ObjToSchematic/releases) or if you want the latest features you can build it yourself by following the instructions below.
+:warning: **ObjToSchematic is now primarily a website, visit https://objtoschematic.com for the latest version.**

+#### Desktop Version
+The Desktop version is no longer updated but can still be downloaded [here](https://github.com/LucasDower/ObjToSchematic/releases/latest) for Windows, macOS, or Linux*.
+If you want to use a non-release build, use the following steps to run it:

 * Download and install [Node.js](https://nodejs.org/en/).
 * Run `git clone https://github.com/LucasDower/ObjToSchematic.git` in your command line.